ujjwalguptaofficial/jsstore.docs/content/tutorial/insert/index.md

 ```

 <div class="highlight">
-Difference between validation & skipDataCheck is - validation generates autoIncrement field for autoIncrement column but skipDataCheck do not change anything in data.
+Difference between validation & skipDataCheck is - validation generates autoIncrement field for autoIncrement column and default value but skipDataCheck do not change anything in data.
 </div>
 <br>